MinhSangGDVN/fp/Privacy Policy/README.md

 ## 3. Third-Party Services

 We do **not integrate any third-party services**, such as advertising, analytics, or social media.
-Therefore, no data is shared with third parties.
+Therefore, **no data is shared with third parties**.

 ## 4. Data Security

-Since we do not collect or store any user data, there is no risk of data leakage from this application.
+Since we **do not collect or store any user data**, there is **no risk of data leakage** from this application.

 ## 5. Policy Changes

-If any changes are made in the future regarding how the app operates or accesses device features, this privacy policy will be clearly updated and made publicly available.
+If any changes are made in the future regarding how the app operates or accesses device features, this privacy policy will be **clearly updated and made publicly available**.
 Users are encouraged to review this policy periodically, especially after updates to the game.

 ## 6. Contact

 If you have any questions or concerns regarding this Privacy Policy, please contact us at:
-📧 [minhsanggd@gmail.com]
+📧 [**minhsanggd@gmail.com**]